NelsonMinar/vector-river-map/README.md

 <li>Run `mergeRivers.py` to create a table named `merged_rivers`
 </ol>

-* `processNhd.sql` prepares the imported data to a format more tailored to our needs.
+* `dataprep/processNhd.sql` prepares the imported data to a format more tailored to our needs.
 It makes a new table named `rivers` which joins the geometry from NHDFlowline with metadata such as river name, [reach code](http://nhd.usgs.gov/nhd_faq.html#q119), and [Strahler number](http://en.wikipedia.org/wiki/Strahler_number) from PlusFlowlineVAA.
 It has about 2.7 million rows for the whole US.

-* `mergeRivers.py` optimizes the data by merging geometry.
+* `dataprep/mergeRivers.py` optimizes the data by merging geometry.
 NHD data has many tiny little rows for a single river.
 For efficiency we merge geometries based on river ID and the
 HUC8 portion of the reach code.
 The resulting `merged_rivers` table has about 330,000 rows.
-This step is not strictly necessary &mdash; TileStache can serve the geometry in the `rivers` table directly.
+This step is complex and not strictly necessary &mdash;
+TileStache can serve the geometry in the `rivers` table directly.
 But the resulting GeoJSON is large and slow, merging each river into a single LineString or MultiLineString results in vector tiles roughly one tenth the size and time to process.

-* `serve.sh` is a simple shell script to invoke Gunicorn and the TileStache webapp and serve it at [http://localhost:8000/](http://localhost:8000/).
+* `server/serve.sh` is a simple shell script to invoke Gunicorn and the TileStache webapp and serve it at [http://localhost:8000/](http://localhost:8000/).
 In a real production deployment this should be replaced with a server management framework.
 (It's also possible to serve TileStache via CGI, but it's terribly slow.)

-* `gunicorn.cfg.py` is the Gunicorn server configuration.
+* `server/gunicorn.cfg.py` is the Gunicorn server configuration.
 There's very little here in this example, Gunicorn has [many configuration options](http://docs.gunicorn.org/en/latest/configure.html).

-* `tilestache.cfg` sets up TileStache to serve a single layer named `rivers` from the `merged_rivers` table, backed by a cache in `/tmp/stache`.
+* `server/tilestache.cfg` sets up TileStache to serve a single layer named `rivers` from the `merged_rivers` table, backed by a cache in `/tmp/stache`.
 It uses the [VecTiles
 provider](http://tilestache.org/doc/TileStache.Goodies.VecTiles.html), the